edgelesssys/marblerun/README.md

 * [`BUILD.md`](BUILD.md) includes general information on how to work in this repo.
 * Pull requests are welcome!
 You need to agree to our [Contributor License Agreement](https://cla-assistant.io/edgelesssys/marblerun).
 * This project and everyone participating in it are governed by the [Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-* Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/marblerun/security/advisories/new) or write to security@edgeless.systems.
+* Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/marblerun/security/advisories/new) or write to <security@edgeless.systems>.

 ## Examples